jiyoungj/jiyoungj.github.io/research.md

 <h4>2021</h4>

+  <b>Jang, J.</b>, Tsai, K. & Katsika, A. A cross-linguistic examination of the role of prominence in the coordination of boundary tones.
+Poster presentation at the <em>29th Japanese/Korean Linguistics Conference (JK29)</em>, October 2021.

   <b>Jang, J.</b>, & Katsika, A. Prosodic boundaries in edge-prominence languages: kinematic evidence from Korean.
 Poster presentation at the <em>95th Annual meeting of the Linguistic Society of America (LSA)</em>, January 2021.